darshgarg7/Deer_Population_Prediction/README.txt

 Contributors
 Scrum Master & Head Developer: Darsh Garg
-LLed the project using Agile methodologies.
+Led the project using Agile methodologies.
 Developed, refined, and tested the final product, including Random Forest Regressor, LSTM, and XGBoost-based models.
 Implemented key improvements to the pipeline and coordinated the team's efforts.

 Developer: Rohan Dham
 Developed code to visualize and analyze model results, contributing to the Random Forest Regressor's initial skeleton.